GLOBAL MARKETS-U.S. stocks mixed, Treasury yields flat ahead of Fed indicator

 "It’s still very much start-of-the-year mode," said Chatwell of Mizuho.
 "Risk appetite is, as is seasonally the case, strong at this point, and the consensus view is that there is good upside still in equity markets."

-Oil prices extended gains on Wednesday, rising toward $81 a barrel after OPEC+ producers stuck to an agreed output target rise for February and investors assessed the impact of a spike in COVID-19 cases caused by the Omicron variant.
+Oil prices rose, extending gains even after OPEC+ producers stuck to an agreed output target rise for February and U.S. fuel inventories surged due to sliding demand as COVID-19 cases spiked due to the Omicron variant.

-The U.S. dollar index =USD was down around 0.4% on the day, having edged down below recent two-week highs.
+The dollar dipped around 0.3% on Wednesday, having edged down below recent two-week highs, after the stronger-than-expected labor market report and ahead of the Fed minutes.

-In cryptocurrencies, bitcoin was up about 1.7% at $46,617 - still significantly below its most recent all-time high of $69,000 reached in November BTC=BTSP.
+In cryptocurrencies, bitcoin BTC=BTSPwas up about 1.8% at $46,653 - still significantly below its most recent all-time high of $69,000 reached in November BTC=BTSP.

-A new research note from Goldman Sachs said that bitcoin will take market share away from gold as a "store of value" in 2022 as digital assets become more widely adopted.
+Goldman Sachs said in a research note on Tuesday that bitcoin would likely take market share away from gold as a "store of value" as digital assets become more widely adopted and that its price could hit $100,000 in five years.

 Global FX performancehttp://tmsnrt.rs/2egbfVh

-(Reporting by Lawrence Delevingne, Elizabeth Howcroft and Medha Singh; editing by Catherine Evans, Chizu Nomiyama and Jonathan Oatis)
+(Reporting by Lawrence Delevingne, Elizabeth Howcroft and Medha Singh; editing by Jonathan Oatis and Marguerita Choy)

 ((lawrence.delevingne@thomsonreuters.com))